ncbdrck/reactorx200_ros_reacher/README.md

 # Simple Reach Task for ROS_RL and MultiROS

-This repository contains experiments conducted to showcase the capabilities of the [ROS_RL](https://github.com/ncbdrck/ros_rl) framework.
+This repository contains experiments conducted to showcase the capabilities of the [ROS_RL](https://github.com/ncbdrck/ros_rl) and [MultiROS](https://github.com/ncbdrck/multiros) frameworks.

 Here we show how to train a simple reach task using the [Rx200](https://www.trossenrobotics.com/reactorx-200-robot-arm.aspx) robot.